 Those numbers for an hour faster treatment (in the Netherlands) translate to:

 - €18,540 (on average) of overall healthcare cost savings per patient;

 - 80 days of disability-free life for a stroke patient.

 In this way, the hospital could save a consistent amount of money, prioritizing – as always – the patient’s health.

 More patients eligible for EVT with StrokeViewer

-Thanks to Nicolab’s highly sensitive and accurate LVO detection algorithm – able to detect even the most distal clots – StrokeViewer can help physicians identify more patients eligible for endovascular treatment and, therefore, improve patients’ outcomes and save costs for a hospital.
+Thanks to Nicolab’s highly sensitive and accurate LVO triaging algorithm – able to detect even the most distal clots – StrokeViewer can help physicians identify more patients eligible for endovascular treatment and, therefore, improve patients’ outcomes and save costs for a hospital.